techCarpenter/brianjdevries.com/src/notebook/ira-allocations.md

 Investing in the stock market through index funds will be much better than sitting on the sidelines with cash.

-I thought I was invested fot eh last 6 months, but apparently when I rolled my 401k from a previous company into a traditional IRA, I didn't set up my allocations...
+I thought I was invested for the last 6 months, but apparently when I rolled my 401k from a previous company into a traditional IRA, I didn't set up my allocations...
 So I didn't see any gains or losses over the last 6 months... 😕 But better late than never!

 We also got into some server admin stuff last night.
 He's been self hosting some services for a few years now and got pretty involved with writing custom scripts a while back.